rostools/r-cubed-intro/paper.md

 and that the methods and analytic process to be open and transparent [@Watson2015].

-Unfortunately, training in modern computational skills has not kept pace and this is especially evident in biomedical research.
+Unfortunately, training in modern computational skills has not kept pace and this is especially evident in biomedical research[@Cooper2017].
 The computational learning module we've developed and describe below is aimed at bringing awareness to and improving skills in R, reproducibility, and open science for researchers in the field of diabetes research.